How to Become a Notary in Alabama

 Who can become a notary public in Alabama?

-To become a notary in Alabama, you must meet the following eligibility requirements:
+To become a notary public in Alabama, you must meet the following eligibility requirements:

 - Be at least eighteen (18) years of age.